edvb/dotfiles/README.md

 ##Contact

-Check out my website at [techandcode.com](http://techandcode.com) for more, tech and code, stuff.
+Check out my website at [techandcode.com](http://techandcode.com) for more, tech and code.
 If you have any questions please contact me at edvb54@gmail.com or leave a comment wherever.

 -ED